-Dumped by his girlfriend because of his excesses with alcohol and drugs, Matty, a Hollywood actor sick and tired of his life, spends a wild night with his friend Mickey, remembering absolutely nothing the next day.
-However, a year and a half later, by now free of his addictions, he starts having recurring nightmares leading him to suspect that he may well have committed a murder on the fated night in question. –San Sebastián Film Festival
+Dumped by his girlfriend (Béatrice Dalle) because of his excesses with alcohol and drugs, Matty (Matthew Modine), a Hollywood actor sick and tired of his life, spends a wild night with his friend Mickey (Dennis Hopper), remembering absolutely nothing the next day.
+Then nightmares start.

 Possessing that incredible raw energy that only Ferrara has nowadays, this film stays with you and haunts you long after you've finished watching it.
 It's a movie about a man's past catching up with him (one of Ferrara's favourite themes) and its approach on the study of Image and Reflection is a powerful insight on the role of cinema itself.
 It's a flawed film, but masterful as a whole.